leavesandlemmas/reaction_net/README.md

 Goals/Task:

 1. Develop the formal language
+2. Write a scanner which parses files into tokens
-2. Write a parser which builds a parsed syntax tree
+3. Write a parseer which builds a syntax tree from the sequence of tokens.
+4. Transform or translate the syntax tree into other forms.
+5. Compile into code (.eg., c/c++, python, r)
-3. Start with converting reaction equations to a matrix, rate-to-time-derivatives map, etc.
+4. Start with converting reaction equations to a matrix, rate-to-time-derivatives map, etc.
 4. Parse mathematical expressions that define the rates.